canada-ca-terraform-modules/terraform-kubernetes-aks/README.md

 * None

-## Optional (depending on options configured):
+## Optional (depending on options configured)

 * None

-## Pre-requisites
+## Preview Features

-As currently Multiple Agent Pools and Virtual Machine Scalesets are in preview you will need to run the following commands.
+Nothing used here should need preview features but in case here is the following workflow.

 ```sh
 # Install the aks-preview extension